movementkitchen/website/src/pages/movement-coaching/index.md

 ### Practical Details

-If we've never worked together, we'll start with a longer introductory session (70 min, £90) that includes a qualitative movement assessment and creating your coaching strategy.
+If we've never worked together, we'll start with a longer introductory session (duration 75 min, price £100) that includes a qualitative movement assessment and creating your coaching strategy.

 You can book your Introductory Session [here](https://calendly.com/movementkitchen/initial-assessment).

 Then, depending on your goals and commitment, you can choose between:

-- Basic coaching package - £400
-- Full coaching package - £700

 #### Basic coaching package
 - 5 X one-to-one sessions (60 min each)